• Skip to primary navigation

 Instructions

-• Divide the batter into 6 bags and add a drop or more of food coloring into each bag.
-Close the lid and mix the bags around until the color is completely mixed and no yellow batter remains.
-Snip one corner off of the end on each bag.
+• Divide the batter into 6 bags or bowls.
+Add food coloring to each one and mix until the desired color.
+Place into baggies and snip a corner of each bag.

-• Starting with red and working your way to purple, slowly pipe stripes of color on the baking sheet until it's filled in.
-Make sure to keep the stripes thinner so you can fit them all in a heart cutter.
+• Slowly pipe stripes of color on the baking sheet until it's filled in.
+Make sure to keep the stripes thinner so you can fit them all in a heart.

-• Let cool for 10 minutes before cutting into hearts (they're less likely to break this way).
+• Bake at 350F for 10-15 minutes.
+The time will vary based on the thickness of your batter in the pan.
+Let cool for 10 minutes before cutting into hearts (they're less likely to break this way).

-• Pour in about 1 cup of cake batter try to get the batter to make a ring around the pan.
-Add a little more if needed and spread it around with the back of a spoon.
+• Pour in about 1 cup of cake batter (a little more won't hurt).
+Try to get the batter to make a ring around the pan.

 • Stack your frozen hearts in 3 or 4 at a time and place them in the pan.
 Try to avoid as many cracks as you can.
-Place them bottom points facing up.
+Place the bottom points facing up.

 How to make the chocolate ganache